 Don’t let these five job search scenarios catch you off-guard!
 When you are new to job search, you may feel like you are regularly faced with requests and unfamiliar protocol.
 Don’t let requests from a future employer surprise you.

-As a new job seeker, your challenge is to respond to new situations adeptly and as knowledgeably as possible.
+As a new job seeker, your challenge is to respond to new situations as adeptly as possible.
 Experience is the best teacher, but you don’t have time to monkey around when it comes to your job search.
-You’ll need to learn as much as you can, as quickly as you can, so you’re not caught off guard by unfamiliar scenarios and demands.
+You’ll need to learn as much as you can, as quickly as you can, so you’re not caught off guard by unfamiliar situations and demands during your job search.

 There may even be some instances in which you decide not to comply with the requests of a future employer.
 You must carefully weigh the pros and cons before you decide because your decision not to comply can eliminate you as a candidate for the job.

-Are you ready to handle these five unexpected requests during your job search?
+Are you ready to handle these five job search scenarios that shouldn’t come as a surprise?

 1. “We’d like to schedule a video interview.”